 Dental Sealants for ChildrenThe most likely spots on a child’s teeth for a cavity to develop are the chewing surfaces of the back teeth.
 This is because these surfaces are not smooth and have grooves and fissures in them, which can easily become home to food particles and bacteria.
 The bristles of a toothbrush cannot always reach these crevices, making them prone to tooth decay.
-At Celebration Family Dental, we offer dental sealants to address this problem.
+At Celebration Family Dental of Carrollton, we offer dental sealants to address this problem.

 Dental sealants are a thin coat of invisible plastic resin placed on the chewing surfaces of the back teeth to make them smooth by sealing out the pits and fissures.
 Sealants not only prevent cavities, they also eliminate the pain that may be caused by cavity build up and the need for more extensive and expensive treatments later.